chico tri clubmore

 (3) Attempting to bribe the timer by bringing a dog treat for Suki is allowed.

-(4) Times will be posted on the Chico Triathlon Club website when I get around to it.
+(4) Times will be posted on the Chico Triathlon Club website when he gets around to it.

 Thank you, Eric Ayars, for hosting the TTs.